 I am a little snarky when posing this question.
 Nevertheless, gesturing to a pretty major issue with the idea of practicing radical acceptance during the context of providing mental health treatment.

-Of course, there is a fine line here before helpful becomes harmful.
-In the mental health realm, practitioners are too clumsy when it comes to paying attention to crossing this line.
-In doing so, harm can be done when it could have avoided with more practice.
+There is a fine line here before helpful becomes harmful.
+In the mental health realm, practitioners are too clumsy when paying attention to crossing this line.
+In doing so, therapists can harm when it could have avoided with more practice.

-Researchers are hoping to explore this line and make it visible to the mental health worker.
-The research is revealing that people practicing this skill are too often clumsy in their approach.
-They are sometimes working with limited information on how to correctly implement this skill in practice when providing therapy or peer centric relationships.
+Researchers are hoping to explore this line and make it visible to the mental health worker, so therapists are more aware of it.
+The research is revealing that people practicing radical acceptance are too often clumsy in their approach.
+For example, when working with limited information in practice and providing therapy, the technique backfires, and the session isn’t therapeutic.

-The manifestation of any “disorder” or symptom (for those that lean towards DSM oriented frameworks for positing mental health issues as a constellation of illnesses requiring treatment) will be different.
-Even for folks on the other end of the spectrum (and it is just that, a range of stances), the real issue at hand continues to beguile people in mental health.
+The manifestation of any “disorder” or symptom (for those that lean towards DSM oriented frameworks for positing mental health issues as a constellation of illnesses requiring treatment) will differ.
+Even for folks on the other end of the spectrum (and it is just that, a range of stances), the real issue at hand continues to fascinate people in mental health.

 Understanding these issues at hand as a direct or indirect result of complex traumas or learned behaviors from environmental, discriminatory, or any number of nonorganic and codifying approaches to framing what the person needing makes it profoundly difficult to define the idea of help.

-So, let us evaluate the different sides and various in-between areas of this spectrum of definitions intersecting help, mental health, and radical acceptance.
+So, let us evaluate the different sides and various in-between areas of intersecting help, mental health, and radical acceptance.

 We will begin with a small survey of symptoms in the medical model of mental health treatment.
 There are indisputably many diagnoses that have problematic “symptoms.”
 These symptoms complicate our social lives.
 Well, for starters, let us take a look at depressive symptoms.
 When someone is feeling sad, they may choose to isolate, among other possible behaviors.